-Given the ongoing funding challenges faced by local government, the Council reviews its Medium Term Financial Strategy (MTFS) at regular intervals and reported to Full Council on the 27th February 2013 an underlying deficit of around £1.5m by the year 2016/2017.
-External resources for 2013/2014 were estimated as central government support grant funding of £2,931k and retained business rates funding of £1,904k.
-For the fifth year running the Council froze its element of the Council Tax, resulting in a Collection Fund Precept of £4,634k (including £54k to support Whitworth Town Council) giving total resources of £9,469k as shown in the table on the next page.
+Given the ongoing funding challenges faced by local government, the Council reviews its Medium Term Financial Strategy (MTFS) at regular intervals and reported to Full Council on the 26th February 2014 an underlying deficit of around £1.3m by the year 2017/2018.
+External resources for 2014/2015 were estimated as central government support grant funding of £2,290k and retained business rates funding of £1,941k.
+For the fifth year running the Council froze its element of the Council Tax, resulting in a Collection Fund Precept of £4,672k (including £54k to support Whitworth Town Council) giving total resources of £9,014k as shown in the table below.